GmBodhi/shandler/README.md

 # What is this package about..?

 This is a package is a command handler for discord's new **Slash Commands**.
+Using this package you can send/edit/delete an interaction response.
 You can ask for help in our [Support server](https://discord.gg/tMWmEJFq4m).

 ## Table of Contents
 * [Installation](#Installation)